• Skip to primary navigation

 How Does An Allplants Subscription Work?

 1. Select your portion size.
-You can choose 6 meals (for £40.50, or, if you click here, you can get 15% off your first order!), or 12 servings (ideal for 2 people, these come in 6 boxes, but in larger containers).
+You can choose 6 meals (for £40.50), or 12 servings (ideal for 2 people, these come in 6 boxes, but in larger containers).*

 2. Now the fun part!
 You can choose if you'd prefer to oven-bake or microwave your meals, if you want them nut-free, gluten-free or soy-free, control your spice level and even if you want your meal to be under 450cals.